alburezg/grandparents/README.md

   - [2.
 Number of kin](#2-number-of-kin)
   - [3.
 Average number of
     granpdarent/grandchildren](#3-average-number-of-granpdarentgrandchildren)
+  - [4.
+Age differences between grandparents and granchildren](#4-age-differences-between-grandparents-and-granchildren)
   - [References](#references)

-We will use matrix kinship models in a time-variant framework (Caswell and Song 2021) to compute the expected number of grandparents and grandchildren in a range of countries and the realted kin dependencies.
+We will use matrix kinship models in a time-variant framework (Caswell and Song 2021) to compute the expected number of grandparents and grandchildren in a range of countries and the related kin dependencies.

 The code runs in R, preferably in RStudio.